 Santa Clara’s 167th undergraduate commencement ceremony will take place at 8:30 a.m. on Saturday, June 16, at Santa Clara University’s Buck Shaw Field.

-Hanson is retiring this year after leading the Ethics Center to become the largest and most active university-based ethics center in the world.
+Hanson is stepping down this year after leading the Ethics Center to become the largest and most active university-based ethics center in the world.
 With a staff of 26 and more than 70 affiliated faculty scholars, the Ethics Center provides leadership and ethical programming to SCU’s 9,000 students as well as to vast numbers of professionals in business, education, health care, journalism, government, technology, and the nonprofit social sector.

 “Santa Clara is blessed to have had the wisdom and vision of Kirk Hanson these past 17 years, and we look forward to his insights at commencement,” said Santa Clara University President Michael E. Engh, S.J.
 “At a time when our country is enduring a distressing spiral of negativity, his work to make ethics a central issue for leaders of all types helps center us on our shared values.”

 Previously a professor for 21 years at Stanford Graduate School of Business, Hanson is a well-known scholar in applied ethics, specializing in how individuals and organizations make ethical choices and create an ethical organizational culture.
 He writes extensively on managing the ethical and public behavior of corporations, including co-editing a four-volume series titled The Accountable Corporation.
 Since 1973, he has advised over 100 businesses on the design of corporate ethics programs.

 “It has been a privilege to serve Santa Clara University, and to help bring to life the culture of compassion and ethical commitment on campus and in Silicon Valley,” said Hanson.
 “More than ever, we need graduates—and leaders in business, government, the social sector, and academia—who think deeply about ethical questions and act on them.
 The health of our society depends on it.”